8 Decision-Making Tips

 • E – Exaggerate it

-Pretty much take your idea and do one or more of these things to it.
-Sometimes you will come up with some very unique ideas.
+Pretty much take your thoughts, concepts, ideas etc., and do one or more of these things to it.
+Sometimes you will come up with some very unique concepts.
 I use it myself almost every day.

 Two into One